youndon/Flares/src/main/kotlin/Books/Kotlin Standard Library Cookbook/2_Expressive Functions and Adjustable Interfaces.md

 We are also able to override an operator and declare its custom underlying implementation for a specified type.
 This implementation would be applied to the instances of the specified type the operator was used with.
 In this recipe, we are going to define a class called Position, representing the current coordinates of the point in a three-dimensional space.
-Then, we are going to implement custom plus and minus operators for our class to provide a simple way of applying a geometric transformation to its instances.
+Then, we are going to implement custom FP.plus and minus operators for our class to provide a simple way of applying a geometric transformation to its instances.
 As a result, we want to be able to update the coordinates of the point represented by the Position class using the `+` and `-` operator symbols.

 **Getting ready**